AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/upload-csv-audience-sourcing.md

 Choose **[!UICONTROL Select from computer]** to upload a CSV file from your local system.
 Alternatively, you can drag and drop the CSV file you want to upload into the [!UICONTROL Drag and drop a CSV file] panel.

->[!TIP]
+>[!IMPORTANT]
 >
 >Only CSV files are supported.
-The maximum file size for each file is 2 GB.
+The maximum file size is **2 GB**.

 ![Select a CSV file containing audience data from your local system.](../../assets/setup/csv-audience-sourcing/select-file.png)

-Once your file is uploaded, the UI shows a summary including the number of columns, an estimated row count, the structure of the file, and a preview of the first 10 rows of data.
+Once uploaded, the UI shows a summary including the number of columns, an estimated row count, the structure of the file, and a preview of the first 10 rows of data.

-Review the summary and then select **[!UICONTROL Next]** to continue.
+Review the summary, then select **[!UICONTROL Next]**.

 ![Preview the sample audience data from your CSV file.](../../assets/setup/csv-audience-sourcing/preview-sample-data.png)